Ming-DeMers/CSA-Website/design-plan/design-journey.md

 I generally go to Instagram to find these clubs because they always have a linktree within their Instagram bio which leads to all of their stuff and generally the Instagram page is the most updated with events and such.
 4. What kind of information regarding the club would you be interested in finding?
 I'm looking for upcoming events and how to participate.
 I am also interested in finding who is actually part of the club, particuarly if there are people I know within the clubs.
+n.
+What haven't I asked you today that you think would be valuable for me to know?
+Perhaps fams could be included on the website to show off more of the CSA community

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.